 The bank made a $100 million commitment for environmental issues to be given by 2020.
 Grants have gone to dozens of nonprofits in annual bundles.
 One of two priorities is clean technology and innovation, and the corporate foundation just launched its own clean tech incubator.

 WestWind is a small, Virginia-based funder.
-Grants primarily fund fighting climate change, with emphases on the American South and stopping new coal plants.
-While somewhat regional, this funder actually gives to groups all over the place.
+Grants primarily fund the fight against climate change prioritizing the American South and stopping new coal plants.
+While somewhat regional, this funder supports groups across the United States.